Get the highlights in your inbox every week.

 USB: 1 micro USB OTG port

-** The Model A+ was recently upgraded to include 512MB RAM.
+** The Model A+ was upgraded to include 512MB RAM.
 Its model name and price point remained unchanged.

 Raspberry Pi 3